 Your chances of getting a fair settlement from Erie improve dramatically with an experienced personal injury lawyer on your side.
-To improve your odds of success, here are a few strategies to use.
+To improve your success rate, use these strategies:

 1. Don't lose your cool.